OpenHeaders/open-headers-app/README.md

 2. Launch the Dynamic Sources application
 3. The extension will automatically connect to the application
 4. In the extension popup, your dynamic sources will appear as options when creating headers

+### 🔄 Automatic Updates

+The application includes a built-in update system that:

+- Automatically checks for new versions on startup
+- Performs periodic update checks in the background
+- Notifies you when updates are available
+- Downloads updates automatically
+- Lets you install updates with a single click
+- Provides visual progress feedback during downloads

+You can also manually check for updates from the menu (Menu → Check for Updates).

 ## 📚 Documentation